BettercareHealth/bettercare/ebola-prevention-and-control/test-4.md

 12. How should you clean soiled bedpans and urinals?
 	1. Washing them well with soap and water is adequate
 	1. They should first be washed and then disinfected
-	1. They must be sterilized
+	1. They must be sterilised
 	1. They must be discarded and not used again
 13. How should plates and saucers be cleaned in an Ebola outbreak?
 	1. Wash well under running water
 	1. Allow to soak for a few minutes in warm water and a detergent
 	1. They must always be wiped well with a chlorine solution
-	1. Discard or sterilize them
+	1. Discard or sterilise them
 14. What is terminal cleaning?
 	1. Cleaning which is carried out after a patient has been discharged or has died
 	1. Cleaning the room of a patient who is severely ill or dying of Ebola